vmgwembere/theriddles/README.md

 so i Installed gunicorn

+Created Procfile

+Updated requirements.txt

-and managed to deploy to heroku
+Logged in to heroku

+Initialise git and set a remote for heroku

+Pushed to Heroku

 ## Credits
 yoniLavi/ci-pp-milestone-riddlemethis